NakolenkeDevelopment/rustockholm.club/docs/setup.md

           ```sh
           # create db
           $ psql postgres
-          postgres=# createdb vas3k_club
+          postgres=# createdb rustockholm_club

-          # create user (user: vas3k, password: vas3k)
+          # create user (user: rustockholm, password: rustockholm)
           postgres=# createuser --interactive --pwpromp

           # grant priviliges
-          postgres=# GRANT ALL PRIVILEGES ON DATABASE vas3k_club TO vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON DATABASE rustockholm_club TO rustockholm;
-          postgres=# \connect vas3k_club
+          postgres=# \connect rustockholm_club
-          postgres=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO rustockholm;
-          postgres=# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to rustockholm;
-          postgres=# GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public to vas3k;
+          postgres=# GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public to rustockholm;
           postgres=# \q

           # check connection
-          $ psql -d vas3k_club -U vas3k
+          $ psql -d rustockholm_club -U rustockholm
           ```

   </details>